- Windows Defender SmartScreen prevented the opening of an unrecognized app is a common warning but after a while it gets annoying.

 Lots of users are not thrilled by the frequent preventive blockage of apps in Windows 10.
 We gave our best to explain why this is the case and how to disable SmartScreen on your own accord.

-What to do when Windows Defender blocks unrecognized apps
+What can I do when Windows Defender blocks apps?

 - Open Windows Defender from the notification area.